Guyana Banking Guide 2026: Debit Cards, ATMs, Mobile Banking & More

 View Money Transfer Directory

-The official currency of Guyana is the Guyanese Dollar (GYD).
+The official currency is the Guyanese Dollar (GYD).
 The current exchange rate is approximately 209 GYD = 1 USD.

 Banknotes